 The Shakespeare blog contains up to date articles about Shakespeare’s works, his world, and his plays in performance.
-With over 350 articles on the site, there’s plenty to choose from, and in the past year it has received over 135,000 page views.
+There are well over 400 articles to choose from, and in the past year it has received over 135,000 page views from over 95,000 different people.
 You can begin browsing by choosing a category from the list on the right.

 Listening to the Audience now contains links to a series of clips of audio recordings I’ve made on several productions of Hamlet as a first step in my project to gather memories of Shakespeare in performance.
 I’ve written a post on it for the RSC’s MyShakespeare blog.
-For anyone who has shown an interest so far, I’ll be in touch soon!
+During the past year I’ve also completed a walking guide to Shakespeare’s Stratford, and more information is available through the tab above.

 The Online Resources page contains information about some of my favourite Shakespeare websites, and you’ll find information about me, including my work and projects I’ve been involved in, on the About Me pages.